Aly-Mahmoud/CPP-El-Tawel/Lecture_Data+Notes/README.md

       **Which shared pointer is responsible for cleaning up the heap storage?**

-      the last pointer that refrence it, in this case p1
+      the last pointer that reference it, in this case p1